5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 That's the reason (among others) why regular expressions are not recommended for processing HTML because HTML is very often full of syntactical errors.

-However, if you can be certain that the HTML you have to deal with _is_ syntactically correct _and_ the piece of HTML is short and not nested then there is nothing wrong with using regular expressions to process HTML.
+However, if you can be certain that the HTML you have to deal with _is_ syntactically correct _and_ the piece of HTML is short and not nested then you can use regular expressions to process HTML.

 A> # Regular expressions and HTML
 A>
 A> There are claims that you _cannot_ parse HTML with regular expressions because a regular expression engine is a Finite Automata while HTML can be nested indefinitely.
 This is partly wrong and partly misleading.
 A>
-A> * It is wrong because today's regular expression engines come with features (back referencing) that are clearly beyond the feature set of a Finite Automata.
+A> * It is wrong because today's regular expression engines come with features (back referencing) that are clearly beyond the feature set of Finite Automata.
 A> * It is misleading because it ignores that regular expression engines are perfectly capable of processing small pieces of HTML that are known to be syntactically correct.

 ### Meta chracters: the full list